AndreaSilva/LSB/Piloto_Dengue/data/Base_Datos/Base_Datos_Dengue/README.md

  - prM_M_E --> preMembrane, membrane and envelope genes.

 **6.** Length of Sequence (`Size_Sequence`):
- This column contain the Length of the each sequence
+ This column contains the Length of the each sequence

 **7.** Country (`Country`):
  This column has names of the country when was reported each case.
 The cases with NA in this column it not know

 **8.** Location (`Location`):
- This column contain the names of the location for each case.
+ This column contains the names of the location for each case.
 This location can be a region, districts, department, or city.
 The cases with NA in this column it not know

 **9.** Year  (`Year`):
  This column has the year reported for each case.
 The cases with NA in this column it not know